Paul-Williamson-90/Paul-Williamson-90/README.md

 It is early days but so far I've been quite drawn towards problem solving with the entire arsenal of machine learning in my grasp.
 The recent project researching feature extraction techniques was a lot of fun, the versatility of autoencoder architectures is astounding.
 I'm also very much enjoying digging into the yaw-misalignment problem for wind turbines, developing my own version of an outlier detection and removal algorithm that utilises computer vision.

 This profile is a WIP, but best to have some of my passion here whilst I try to squeeze the time in away from my studies.
+You can find some of my work here: https://github.com/Paul-Williamson-90/Machine-Learning-Portfolio

 - 🔭 I’m currently working on ...
 Yaw-misalignment and early fault detection